Updated for nself v1.0.12

 }Apply a complete workflow from DBML to working database:

-nself db schema apply schema.dbmlThis automatically:
+nself db migrate up schema.dbmlThis automatically:

 Compare your local schema with another environment: